A referendum is a method of referring a question or set of questions to the entire electorate directly.

-Since 1973 there have been nine referendums held in the UK, the majority of them have been related to the issue of devolution.
+Since 1973 there have been eleven referendums held in the UK, the majority of them have been related to the issue of devolution.
 The first UK-wide referendum was held in 1975 on the United Kingdom’s continued membership of the European Community (European Union).

-Previous referendums held in the UK
+Previous referendums in the UK

 - 8 March 1973: Northern Ireland – Northern Ireland sovereignty referendum on whether Northern Ireland should remain part of the United Kingdom or join the Republic of Ireland (yes to remaining part of the UK)